StrangeRanger/dynamic-motd/README.md

 sudo apt-get install figlet lsb-release python3-utmp bc needrestart
 ```

-You can optionnally install `debian-goodies` which provides `checkrestart`, which will be used to warn you about services that need to be restarted.
-While `needrestart` does the same thing, some people prefer the way `checkrestart` works.
+You can optionally install `debian-goodies` which provides `checkrestart`, which will be used to warn you about services that need to be restarted.
+While `needrestart` already does this, many people prefer the way `checkrestart` works/looks.

 ## Installation